rcasto/coding-questions/set1.md

 unique 'bob' ---> false

 # Problem 2
-Given a string A, check if it is a permutation of another string B.
+Given a string A, check if it is a permutation of another string B (case insensitive)

 Input: 2 strings separated by space
 Check if first string is permutation of second string